 We're all for spending money on beauty products we love.
 It's worth it.
-We have no problem recommending those particular formulas to you (like we did here, here, and here).
 But we do get a particularly giddy feeling when we pick up tips that cost nothing at all.
 It's that heart-fluttering, flush-inducing type of excitement that reminds us why we love beauty so much.
 Usually, it's some random maneuver we perfected alone in our bathrooms or a secret trick offered up (in hushed tones) by a makeup artist.
 We quietly file each one away, waiting for the chance to divulge the goods to our friends or here on Byrdie.

 To do just that, I reached out to the other editors in the office to give up their best free tricks.
 Then, I collected all the most helpful ones and listed them below so you too can file them away for a time when you really need them.
 Because they don't cost anything, you won't even have to wait until your direct deposit drops to try them out.
-Keep scrolling for the beauty hacks you never knew you needed.
+Here are the beauty hacks you never knew you needed.

 "I'll never forget watching What Not to Wear on TLC as a kid and learning from the show's makeup artist, Carmindy, that the best way to amplify your lashes and get the most out of your mascara is by running the wand along the underside of your lashes (as you normally would) but also taking the wand and running it along the top side of your lashes too from root to tip.
 This makes for much more volume and even helps lift them more.
 Just make sure to do both sides one right after the other.
 If you wait for the underside to dry first, you may end up with spidery lashes."

 Use a Q-tip and Eye Cream to Remove Fallout